gohugoio/hugo/content/templates/homepage.md

 toc: true
 ---

-The homepage of a website often has a unique design.
-In Hugo, you can define your own homepage template.

 Homepage is a `Page` and therefore has all the [page variables][pagevars] and [site variables][sitevars] available for use.

 {{% note "The Only Required Template" %}}